ButterFlier-Irene/AILab-Project/README.md

 model.joblib - Our saved model

-kidsdictionary.py - Creating a dictionary for the kids imgs detectSignsCamera.py - The interface and the videocapture.
-The main file that can be run
+kidsdictionary.py - Creating a dictionary for the kids imgs detectSigns.py - The interface and the videocapture.
+The main file that can be run.

-kidsimgs folder - Contains all the imgs for kids mode Score.mp3 - Used for the gamemode
+kidsimgs folder - Contains all the imgs for kids mode score.mp3 - Used for the gamemode
 ```